PatocskaiErik/PatocskaiErik/README.md

 # Hi 👋 My name is Erik

 A bit about me:
-I like to travel, photographing, make music instrumentals, gaming and coding.
+I like to travel, photograph, make music instrumentals, gaming and coding.

 ![giphy](./giphy.gif)